~ Fiction ~

 'Why, Lee Harvey Oswald.'

-"The Theorist cries, 'My God, this goes further than I thought!' "
+"The Theorist cries, 'My God, this goes higher than I thought!' "

 Hildegarde looked at her phone for a moment then texted back: "Have you heard the one about Arnold Palmer in the locker room shower with The Donald and Rasputin!?"